Quins’ ‘Big Game’ the latest milestone along a whirlwind journey for women’s rugby

 Fast forward to January 2019, in the second season of the Premier 15s, and the Rugby Football Union introduce fully professional contracts for their England players – the first nation to do so in women’s rugby.
 This inspired some clubs, including Worcester Warriors and Saracens, to bring in match fees in late 2019.
 But what should have been the best season yet instead highlighted how far the game had to go.

-20/21 was bigger than ever.
+2020-21 was bigger than ever.
 Allianz announced their investment and media coverage was higher than before.
-The Women’s Six Nations was given its own window separate to the men and the competition was shown across the BBC.
+The Women’s Six Nations was given its own window separate to the men, and the competition was shown across the BBC.
 The Premier 15s was broadcast on TV for the first time with the final between Quins and Saracens on BT Sport.

 This is where the impact of developments in the women’s game started to seep into public consciousness as the significance of a platform like TV was highlighted.
 Quins’ Shaunagh Brown’s post-match interview went viral.
 She became emotional after winning the league title for the first time and used her voice to promote the women’s game.